[miktam — preface]

 Every company can be a Palantir.

-And increasingly, every individual can build one.
+And increasingly, every individual can build one — if they learn to ask better questions.